ropensci/lightr/README.md

 [![Coverage status](https://codecov.io/gh/Bisaloo/lightr/branch/master/graph/badge.svg)](https://codecov.io/github/Bisaloo/lightr?branch=master)

-There is no standard file format for spectrometry data and different scientific instrumentation comparnies use wildly different formats to store spectral data.
+There is no standard file format for spectrometry data and different scientific instrumentation companies use wildly different formats to store spectral data.
 Vendors proprietary software sometimes have an option but convert those formats instead human readable files such as `csv` but in the process, most metadata are lost.
 However, those metadata are critical to ensure reproducibility ([White *et al*, 2015](https://doi.org/10.1016/j.anbehav.2015.05.007)).

-This package aims at offering a unified user-friendly interface for users to read spectra files from various formats in a single line of code.
+This package aims at offering a unified user-friendly interface for users to read UV-VIS reflectance/transmittance/absorbance spectra files from various formats in a single line of code.

 Additionally, it provides for the first time a fully free and open source solution to read proprietary spectra file formats on all systems.